petrakol/blockxpand-icp/README.md

 - **Sub-250 ms** responses, < 3 B cycles/query keeps infra costs trivial.
 - Built with **Rust + IC-CDK**, ready for multi-chain adapters (ckBTC/ETH).

-This repository is organised as a Cargo workspace with two crates:
+This repository is organised as a Cargo workspace with four crates:

-- `core` – shared models such as the `Holding` struct
+- `bx_core` – shared models such as the `Holding` struct
-- `aggregator` – canister logic exposing `get_holdings`
+- `aggregator` – balance‑fetching logic used by the canister
+- `aggregator_canister` – exposes the aggregator as a canister
+- `mock_ledger_canister` – deterministic ledger used in tests

 Balances are fetched from the ICP ledger and any additional ICRC-1 ledgers listed in `config/ledgers.toml`.
 Metadata (symbol and decimals) is cached for